VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/README.md

 # Quickstart.
 Adding End-to-End Encryption to Twilio IP Messaging.

-## Introducing
+## Introduction

-With these instructions, you'll learn how to install and integrate the Virgil Security to Twilio IP messaging API.
-Sounds like a plan?
-Then let’s get cracking!
+With these instructions, you'll learn how to install and integrate the Virgil Crypto API and Twilio IP messaging API.
+Let's go!

-## How it Works
+## How it Works - Basics
 ![IPMessaging](https://github.com/VirgilSecurity/virgil-demo-twilio/blob/master/Images/how-it-works.png)

 ##Prerequisites